Forest High School

 Grammar, usage and mechanics

-The following is required for class everyday: any daily planner, a three-ring notebook (1 ½ inch minimum) with 5 dividers, pens, pencils, loose-leaf paper, a highlighter, and white-out.
+The following is required for class everyday: any daily planner, a three-ring notebook (1 ½ inch minimum) with 5 dividers, pens, pencils, loose-leaf paper, a highlighter, post-its, colored pencils/markers, and white-out.
 Donations of any of the following would be greatly appreciated: tissues, scissors, computer paper, magazines throughout the school year (not older than a month please).

 Every assignment that we will complete in this class is important.
 However, some assignments will demand more time, work, and thought for you to complete.
 For this reason, each assignment will be weighted accordingly. (see chart) The grade you receive depends on the QUALITY of your work and your participation in class.
 Grades can be accessed on the Student and Parent Portal.
 If there is a question and/or concern about the grade, discussion will occur AFTER class, before or after school.
 Grades will not be discussed during class time.